The Life-Sized City: Mikael Colville-Andersen interviews Susan Stokhof - Bicycle Mayor of Victoria, Canada

 Our focus is to spread the message of how cycling positively transforms cities.
-Don't you think it's time for your city to think beyond the automobile and join the cycling revolution!

 What happens to a society when they interact with one another everyday on their commute?
 What does pulling people out of the car bubble and into the street as cyclists and pedestrians do to a sense of community?
 The social consequences of a normalized cycling culture are far reaching.
 We think it builds trust and confidence and permeates every aspect of social life.

 (WHY) THE DUTCH CYCLE